Education and the Arts

 In the area of Vocational training we offer qualifications from Certificate 1 through to Diploma in Hospitality and from Certificate III Early Childhood, Education Support and Visual Arts to Diploma to meet the needs of Industry throughout our regional footprint.

-Within the School of Education and the Arts, many of our programs offer work-integrated learning and work experience.
-Our programs are designed to ensure that you are work-ready, so if you wish to study a practical, industry or profession-focused degree program, please contact our Student Advice Team on 132786 for further information.
+Within the School of Education and the Arts, many of our courses offer work-integrated learning and work experience.
+Our units are designed to ensure that you are work-ready, so if you wish to study a practical, industry or profession-focused degree course, please contact our Student Advice Team on 132786 for further information.

 Professor William Blayney